robby867/AdjStockPriceScrape/README.md

 ```
 pip install -r requirements.txt
 ```
-Run main.py, and a GUI will pop up.
+Run main.py, and a GUI will pop up

 Start date is the start of the date range (inclusive).
 If there isn't data going that far back, the earliest price date will be used